rontarrant/gtkDcoding/docs/_posts/2019-07-05-0050-mvc-iii-comboboxtext-add-remove.md

 Last time we got stuck into `ComboBoxText` widgets and this time we carry on by adding and deleting items that show up in the drop-down list.

-In this first example, we’ll look at…
+In this first example, we’ll look at...

 ## Adding an Item to a ComboBoxText